Tokyo Olympics seem sure to happen - but in 2021, not 2020 - WHIZ News

 Japan’s Prime Minister Shinzo Abe, speaking at a parliamentary session, said a postponement of the Tokyo Olympics would be unavoidable if the games cannot be held in a complete way because of the coronavirus pandemic.

-“If it is difficult to hold (the Games) in a complete way, a decision of postponement would be unavoidable as we think the athletes’ safety is paramount,” he said.
+“If it is difficult to hold (the Games) in a complete way, a decision of postponement would be unavoidable,” he said.

 Abe said he hoped the IOC would make a decision early if it is postponed, because the process would involve a lot of work and should start as soon as possible.